Courses | LINEC

 Leader: Paul Hague

-Flowing rocks?
-Unseen lands?
-Recycling oceans?
-These are some of the curiosities we examine and discuss as we continue our exploration of the planet on which we live.
-Our course of study follows the Great Courses DVD lectures of Professor Michael Wysession of Washington University with additional information provided by our course leader.
+Plate motions – where and why?
+The earth’s feast or famine.
+Land removal and land shaping.
+These are some of the topics we examine and discuss as we continue our exploration of the planet we inhabit.
+Our course of study follows the Great Courses DVD lectures of Professor Michael Wysession of Washington University.
+Additional information provided by our course leader.

 Paul Hague is a retired geologist who studied geology at the University of Massachusetts, Amherst.
 He worked in coastal research for the Office of Naval Research and spent over thirty years doing environmental surveys for various consulting firms.
 He served in the U.S. Navy from 1960-66.

 History of Plate Motions – Where and Why

 Earth’s Atmosphere – Air and Weather

 Mass Wasting – Rocks Fall Downhill

 Instructor: Gail Schilling